-Where a patient presents without a Medicare card and indicates that they have been issued with a card but does not know the details, the optometrist may contact the Department of Human Services on 132 150 to obtain the number.
+Where a patient presents without a Medicare card and indicates that they have been issued with a card but does not know the details, the optometrist may contact Services Australia on 132 150 to obtain the number.

 It is important for the optometrist to check the eligibility of their patients for Medicare benefits by reference to the card, as entitlement is limited to the "valid to" date shown on the bottom of the card.
 Additionally the card will show if a person is enrolled through a Reciprocal Health Care Agreement.